NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 # Demo 2: Creating Custom NGC Systems

-<i>NOTE: This demonstration is under construction and thus incomplete at the moment...</i>
+In this demonstration, we will learn how to craft our own custom NGC system using ngc-learn's fundamental building blocks -- nodes and cables.
+After going through this demonstration, you will:

+1. Be familiar with some of ngc-learn's basic theoretical motivations.
+2. Understand ngc-learn's basic building blocks, nodes and cables, and how they relate to each other and how they are put together in code.
+Furthermore, you will learn how to place these connected building blocks into a simulation object to implement inference and learning.
+3. Craft and simulate a custom nonlinear NGC model based on exponential linear units to learn how to mimic a streaming mixture-based data generating process.
+In this step, you will learn how to design an ancestral projection graph to aid in fantasizing data patterns that look like the target data generating process.

+Note that the folder of interest to this demonstration is:
++ `examples/demo2/`: this contains the necessary simulation script

 ## Theoretical Motivation: Cables and Compartments
-In this demonstration, we will learn how to craft our own custom NGC system using ngc-learn's fundamental building blocks -- nodes and cables.
 At its core, part of ngc-learn's fundamental design is inspired by (neural)
 <a href="http://www.scholarpedia.org/article/Neuronal_cable_theory">cable theory </a>,
 where neurons, arranged in complex connectivity structures, are viewed as performing dendritic calculations.
 In other words, a particular neuron integrates